cos301-2019-se/Follow-Me-Drones/README.md

 ### Project Description

-The primary aim of the Follow Me Drones System (FMDS) is to provide support to a ranger in the field.

-The system will identify any dangers in the vicinity of the ranger by identifying that which is possibly undetectable to a human walking in the bush, this will be accomplished while the drone is following the ranger.

-It will estimate the objects threat level to the ranger and notify them ranger of any detections.
+Our project is a conservation-oriented project which aims to provide support to game rangers in the field.
+A drone, which is seamlessly deployed by the game ranger via our mobile application, runs object recognition in real-time through the video feed provided by the drone’s built-in camera.
+The drone then maintains a close following distance to the ranger via the GPS location transmitted by our application and attempts to circle round the ranger to make sure all directions are covered.
+If any animal (within a specified subset of animals) or human is detected through the video feed, the ranger is provided with a notification of the detection and a screenshot of the detection is sent to the ranger’s mobile phone.